 what are your activities?

 Together with a team of talented (and the best) colleagues, you will develop the next generation of models.
+You can work with risk, pricing or other models.
+We also have opportunities within actuarial departments.
 These models not only need to adhere to regulatory standards but will also strongly contribute to the survival of the organization.
 You perform data analyses to find logical connections with the help of (yes, your favorites) SAS, Matlab, R, and/or Python, and prepare data requirements for the development of the models.
 Your day-to-day responsibilities include:

 - Investigating the best methods for modelling risks or pricing